Basketball Drill - "Tight Chairs" Dribbling DrillBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-This drill will improve dribbling and dribble moves with many repetitions in a short period of time.
-Inform players that they can also do this drill at home in their basement or driveway.
+Video from Coach John Calipari:This drill will improve dribbling and dribble moves with many repetitions in a short period of time.
+Players can do this drill at home in their basement or driveway.

 Set-up:Set up six chairs or cones as indicated in the diagram.
-We usually start with the left hand, so we face the row of chairs on the right with their seats facing the endline, while the seats of the left row of chairs face the half-court line.
+We usually start with the left hand, so we face the row of chairs on the right with the chair seats facing the endline, while the seats of the left row of chairs face the half-court line.
 This is so the dribbler can hit the seat of the chair with his off hand as he/she makes a dribble move.

-Pointers:We want the drill up-tempo, at "game-speed".
+Pointers:We want the drill up-tempo, at game-speed.
 Stress that your players "attack" the chair and keep their eyes forward.

 This drill helps develop dribble moves and ball-handling.
 All players, including post players, do this drill.
 You may be surprised at the improvement that you will see over the course of the season if you frequent this drill for 5-10 minutes.Related pages: